troykyo/dssloopholes.github.io/index.markdown

 layout: home
 ---
-# Welcome to the Loopholes Circulat Innovation Toolkit
+# Welcome to the Loopholes Circular Innovation Toolkit
 ## A fusion of strategy and serious design thinking for your Fashion or Textile Company.